omahs/imx-docs/docs/sdks/Core SDK Kotlin JVM.md

     direction = "asc"
 )
 ```
-View the [OpenAPI spec](openapi.json) for a full list of API requests available in the Core SDK.
+View the [OpenAPI spec](https://github.com/immutable/imx-core-sdk-kotlin-jvm/blob/main/openapi.json) for a full list of API requests available in the Core SDK.

 ## Workflow Functions

-Utility functions that will chain necessary API calls to complete a process or perform a transaction.
+[Utility functions](https://github.com/immutable/imx-core-sdk-kotlin-jvm/tree/main/imx-core-sdk-kotlin-jvm/src/main/kotlin/com/immutable/sdk/workflows) that will chain necessary API calls to complete a process or perform a transaction:

 * Register a user with ImmutableX and returns the Stark key pair
 * Buy cryptocurrency via Moonpay